benjamingr/peer5-docs/docs/platforms/pwa.md

 This guide assumes that you already have a media server that can output HLS or DASH streams.
 If this is not the case, we have a guide that explains how to set that up [for live video](guides/setting-up-hls-live-streaming-server-using-nginx/) as well as [for VoD](guides/production-ready-hls-vod/).
 In addition to nginx / nimble / ffmpeg, we also support (and recommend) [Wowza](guides/how-to-optimize-wowza-server/).

 In order to integrate Peer5 with your PWA, you first need to choose a video player.
-Peer5 supports virtually every HTML5 player.
+Peer5 supports every HTML5 player.
 Among the free options, we recommend [Clappr](players/clappr/) or [Video.js](players/videojs/).
 Among the paid options, popular choices are [JWPlayer](players/jwplayer-7/) and [Bitmovin](players/bitmovin/).

 Then, [register with Peer5](https://app.peer5.com/register), obtain your API key (available in the [integration tab](https://app.peer5.com/integration)) and complete integration according to the details there.